jackfrancis/cilium/Documentation/cmdref/cilium-operator.md

-      --operator-api-serve-addr string            Address to serve API requests (default "localhost:9234") --operator-prometheus-serve-addr string     Address to serve Prometheus metrics (default ":6942") --parallel-alloc-workers int                Maximum number of parallel IPAM workers (default 50) --subnet-ids-filter strings                 Subnets IDs (separated by commas) --subnet-tags-filter stringToString         Subnets tags in the form of k1=v1,k2=v2 (multiple k/v pairs can also be passed by repeating the CLI flag (default [])
+      --operator-api-serve-addr string            Address to serve API requests (default "localhost:9234") --operator-prometheus-serve-addr string     Address to serve Prometheus metrics (default ":6942") --parallel-alloc-workers int                Maximum number of parallel IPAM workers (default 50) --service-proxy-name string                 Value of service-proxy-name label for which cilium handles the services (empty = all services without service.kubernetes.io/service-proxy-name label)
+      --subnet-ids-filter strings                 Subnets IDs (separated by commas) --subnet-tags-filter stringToString         Subnets tags in the form of k1=v1,k2=v2 (multiple k/v pairs can also be passed by repeating the CLI flag (default [])
       --synchronize-k8s-nodes                     Synchronize Kubernetes nodes to kvstore and perform CNP GC (default true)